Radu Dan

 }

-This will extract the user id from the request and query the database to return the User.
+This extracts the user ID from the request and retrieves the corresponding user from the database.

 CREATE user

-func createHandler(_ req: Request, user: User) throws -> Future<Response> {
+func createHandler(_ req: Request, user: User) throws -> Future {

 return user.save(on: req).map { user in